Roark23/Final_Project/Tech_README.md

 # Overview

-A storyboard of our dashboard will be used to display our data findings.
- Our dataset conatins the monthly stock price of the S&P 500 dating back to 1960.
+A storyboard of our project will be used to display our data findings from our dataset that conatins the monthly stock price of the S&P 500 dating back to 1960.

 # Results

-Outline and begin work on a dashboard to house our final project.
+We have hand picked 5 companies
+   - Apple
+   - CH Robinson
+   - Kellog
+   - Nike
+   - Occidental Petroleum

 ## This tools are the best fit for Our project